gekkota-os/SDK/bootstrap App/README.md

 - a manifest file (see description on *manifest.md page*);
 - resources needed by the App (eg. *medias* directory);

+The *manifest.md* page describes the different sections *metadata*, *launcher* and *cache* of the manifest file.
-For more information, see the different use case  in the *examples* directory.
+For more information about bootstrap App, see the different use case  in the *examples* directory.